-After that day, Twitter, Facebook and YouTube presences – along 100 million blogs, social networking sites, microblogs, online forums, etc. – could be tracked by Cision clients alongside more aged media
+Since then, Twitter, Facebook, and YouTube presences – along with 100 million blogs, social networking sites, microblogs, online forums, etc. – could be tracked by Cision clients alongside more traditional news media outlets.

-Each “clip” also came with a report on related comments, views, unique commentators and Twitter followers.
-As inheritor of the Bacon’s tradition, Cision has decades of experience in deciding on who should be monitored and listed in databases
+Each news clip also included a report on related comments, views, unique commentators, and Twitter followers.
+As an inheritor of Bacon’s tradition, Cision has decades of experience in deciding who should be monitored and listed in databases.

-Whether the company continues to lead will depend how they handle the fact that just 20 percent of leading bloggers today are traditional journalists, with the remaining 80 percent made up of business people and consumers.
+Whether the company continues to lead depends on how it handles the fact that just 20 percent of leading bloggers today are traditional journalists, with the remaining 80 percent being business people and consumers.